Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 The dream didn't last long.
 The Great Recession eroded the pricing power of old-line consumer staples companies such as P&G. The company embarked on a plan to shed 100 underperforming brands.
 The Duracell battery business happened to be on the list, and Berkshire bought it in 2014 in exchange for PG stock.
 Two years later, Buffett pared what was left of the P&G stake by 99%.
 He hasn't added to the position since.

 While this "Buffett stock" is almost phased out, Berkshire was smart not to eliminate it yet.
-P&G is up almost 10% year-to-date, and was one of Buffett's best holdings of the bear market, providing much-needed ballast, and it's slightly beating the market with nearly 14% gains in 2020.
+P&G was one of Buffett's best holdings of the bear market, providing much-needed ballast, and it's slightly beating the market with nearly 14% gains in 2020.

 Johnson & Johnson

 - Percent of portfolio: 0.02%

 While Warren Buffett smiled upon healthcare stocks in Q3, his tiny Johnson & Johnson (JNJ, $150.85) position didn't budge.
 Like fellow defensive stock P&G, JNJ has fallen out of favor with Buffett and represents nothing more than a token holding.